Health & Wellness

 Grade 9 Seminar

-Rooted in the Sacred Heart Goals and Criteria, the health and wellness program at Newton Country Day takes a whole-person approach to educating our students.
 The Grade 9 Seminar helps students consider and learn more about their physical, social, spiritual, and personal well-being.

-Required for students in grade 9
+Required for students in Grade 9

 Grade 10 Seminar

-Required for students in grade 10
+Required for students in Grade 10

 Grade 11 Seminar

-Required for students in grade 11
+Required for students in Grade 11

 Grade 12 Seminar

 In the Grade 12 Health and Wellness Seminar, students engage in meaningful discussions and activities that promote lifelong well-being and healthy decision-making.
 This course is designed to prepare students for the transition from high school to adult life by exploring key topics that are essential for maintaining a balanced and healthy lifestyle as they move toward independence.
-By the end of the course, students are equipped with the tools and knowledge to confidently handle the next phase of their lives.

-Required for students in grade 12
+Required for students in Grade 12